slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 <!--
 - Just finished the book «Buy Back Your Time».
 Key takeaway?
 Outsource your weaknesses.
 It isn’t lazy, it’s smart.
 Double down on your zone of genius and watch your business, health and life transform.
 - One pattern I’ve noticed in all miserable people: They overthink and underact.
+- procrastination is merely the avoidance of unpleasant emotions.
 -->

 > *"One of the counterintuitive things that I’ve learned is that procrastination is often a side-effect of perfectionism."